 Tate St Ives Phase 2

-With the twentieth anniversary of Tate St Ives, the gallerys importance as a part of the nations cultural heritage is increasingly apparent and we want to build on these achievements as well as create a new offer for the twenty-first century through Tate St Ives Phase 2, a project which will refurbish and extend the gallery.
+With the twenty-first anniversary of Tate St Ives, the gallerys importance as a part of the nations cultural heritage is increasingly apparent and we want to build on these achievements as well as create a new offer for the twenty-first century through Tate St Ives Phase 2, a project which will refurbish and extend the gallery.

-Tate is now embarking on a programme of works which will see the creation of an extension doubling the current gallery space, as well as deliver new dedicated learning spaces and improved visitor facilities in the existing building.
+Tate is now embarking on a programme of works which will see the creation of an extension doubling the current gallery space, as well as delivering new dedicated learning spaces and improved visitor facilities in the existing building.

 What work is happening now?